Second Battle of Passchendaele: Final attack

-A final action to gain a nearby crossroad and the remaining high ground north of the village near Hill 52 was set for 10 November.
+A final action to gain a nearby crossroads and the remaining high ground north of the village near Hill 52 was set for 10 November.
 The road junction was 1000 yd north of Passchendaele along the Westrozebeke road.
 Hill 52, the highest point on the northern end of the Passchendaele Ridge, was 500 yd beyond the crossroads.
 Possession of the features would permit observation over German positions to the north-east.
 The 2nd Canadian Infantry Brigade was to attack with support from one battalion of the 4th Canadian Infantry Brigade.
 The Germans had used the lull to move up regiments from the 4th Division and 44th Reserve Division to replace the 11th Division on 9 November.
 The assault was launched from the Green Line, north and north-east of Mosselmarkt, on the morning of 10 November and made good initial progress, capturing the crossroads, over-running Venture Farm and capturing four 77 mm field guns.
 North of the Canadian Corps boundary, the supporting advance by the British 1st Division ran into trouble, when a German counterattack got into a gap between the 1st Battalion, South Wales Borderers and the 2nd Battalion, Royal Munster Fusiliers.
 The Germans engaged the British inner flanks with small-arms fire, causing many casualties and forcing back the survivors.
 Troops of the 2nd Canadian Infantry Brigade filled the gap and threw back a defensive flank along the corps boundary, stopping the German advance.
 Though Haig had hoped to have the entire Passchendaele–Westrozebeke ridge as a winter position, the line was still short of the village; attempts to reach Westrozebeke in late November and early December also failed.